geomorphlab/medaes/index.md

 The practical goal of the intensive is to have students gain confidence in handling and plotting their own data in Python.
 The in-person aspect to this intensive is 9 days of 2-hour workshops where we go through the tutorials and solve any bugs collaboratively.

 The aim is to save students all the time I spent learning how to make nice figures so they can use it to do actual science instead!
-Students will leave with the ability to reproducibly generate figures like this:
+Students will leave with the ability to reproducibly generate figures like this entirely in Python:

 ![alt text](example-fig.png "example figure")